chaoticingenuity/laravel-oidc-client/README.md

 A Laravel package for delegating authentication to an OpenID Provider.

-> This package is an heavenly modified fork of [cabinetoffice / oidc-client — Bitbucket](https://bitbucket.org/cabinetoffice/oidc-client)
+> This package is an heavily modified fork of [cabinetoffice / oidc-client — Bitbucket](https://bitbucket.org/cabinetoffice/oidc-client)

 ## Requirements